stouffer/EvoGeoModules/manuscript/manuscript.md

-The second, *regional* interaction data accounts for different species composition across sites, specifically by testing whether sampling from the regional species pool affects coevolutionary signal.
+The second, *regional* interaction data accounts for different species composition across sites, specifically by testing whether sampling from the regional species pool affects co-phylogenetic matching.
 Within each site, the regional scale is given by the subset of the metanetwork formed by the locally present species (properly speaking, the induced subgraph of the metanetwork induced from the nodes of the local network).
 Hence the regional networks are